-The compliance rate for this measure was 0%.
-The measure was applied to records in 9 files and none of the files were rated achieved.
+The compliance rate for this measure was 7%.
+The measure was applied to records in 15 files; 1 of the 15 files was rated achieved and 14 were rated not achieved.
 To receive a rating of achieved, the file contained documentation confirming that the following activities were completed:

-- The decision to conduct a quality of care review was made within 24 hours of receiving information about a quality of care concern - The quality of care review was started within 5 days - The quality of care review was completed within 30 days, or - The quality of care review was completed within an extended timeframe as approved by the responsible manager, and - The caregiver was notified of the extension, and - If a serious sanction was applied, the caregiver was informed of the right to request an administrative review of the decision to apply a sanction.
+- The decision to conduct a quality of care review was made within 24 hours of receiving information about a quality of care concern - The decision to conduct a quality of care review was approved by the responsible manager - The quality of care review was started within 5 days - The quality of care review was completed within 30 days, or - The quality of care review was completed within an extended timeframe as approved by the responsible manager, and - The caregiver was notified of the extension, and - If a serious sanction was applied, the caregiver was informed of the right to request an administrative review of the decision to apply a sanction.

-All of the 9 files rated not achieved lacked information confirming that two or more activities had been completed.
-Manager approval for an extension of the timeframe (missing in 8 files), caregiver notification of an extension of the timeframe (missing in 8 files), and completing the quality of care review within 30 days unless an extension was approved by a manager (missing in 8 files) were the most frequently missed activities, followed by decision to conduct a quality of care review made within 24 hours (missing in 3 files), quality of care review started within 5 days (missing in 4 files) and caregiver notification of right to request an administrative review (missing in 1 file).
+All of the 14 files rated not achieved lacked information confirming that two or more of these activities were completed.
+Completing the quality of care review within 30 days unless extension approved by manager (missing in 12 files) and caregiver notification of extension of timeframe (missing in 10 files) were the most frequently missed activities, followed by quality of care review started within 5 days (missing in 4 files), decision to conduct quality of care review approved by responsible manager (missing in 4 files) and decision to conduct quality of care review made within 24 hours (missing in 3 files).